Jindřich Honzl

-Jindřich Honzl (14 May 1894 – 20 April 1953) was a Czech theatre theorist, film and theatre director and pedagogue who was a leading representative of Czech modern theater.
+Jindřich Honzl (14 May 1894 – 20 April 1953) was a Czech theatre theorist, film and theatre director and pedagogue.
+He was a leading representative of Czech modern theatre.

 Biography

-Honzl was born on May 14, 1894, in Humpolec in the family of a tailor and factory worker.
+Honzl was born on 14 May 1894, in Humpolec in the family of a tailor and factory worker.
 In 1914 he graduated from pedagogical courses in Prague.
 From 1914 to 1927 he taught chemistry and physics at schools in Prague.
 After the end of World War I, he became active in politics and cultural issues and wrote the social democratic press.
-In his hometown, and his interest in theater was stimulated by the amateur performances of the workers' association in the Na Kuchařově inn, where his mother performed.
+In his hometown, and his interest in theatre was stimulated by the amateur performances of the workers' association in the Na Kuchařově inn, where his mother performed.

-From 1921 he was a member of the Communist Party of Czechoslovakia.
+From 1921, he was a member of the Communist Party of Czechoslovakia.

-He devoted himself to theater in the Dědrasbor (Workers' Drama Choir), which was a proletarian amateur theatre movement influenced by the Proletkult, and especially in Devětsil, in whose anthology he was able to publish his theoretical articles, which are generally taken as the beginning of the Czech theatrical avant-garde.
+He devoted himself to theatre in the Dědrasbor (Workers' Drama Choir), which was a proletarian amateur theatre movement influenced by the Proletkult, and especially in Devětsil, in whose anthology he was able to publish his theoretical articles, which are generally taken as the beginning of the Czech theatrical avant-garde.

 Already in 1926, together with Jiří Frejka and Emil František Burian, he opened the experimental theatre Osvobozené divadlo.
-At first, they presented productions drawn from French and Czech authors, and a year later, in 1927, they accepted Jiří Voskovec and Jan Werich with their successful play Vest pocket revue which gave birth to the Czech avant-garde theatre.
+At first, they presented productions drawn from French and Czech authors, and a year later, in 1927, they accepted George Voskovec and Jan Werich with their successful play Vest pocket revue which gave birth to the Czech avant-garde theatre.